 What to take or send for shiva

-Visitors typically choose from a small selection of traditional shiva gifts, including:
+Visitors typically choose from a small selection of traditional shiva items, including:

 Shiva baskets typically contain baked goods, dried fruit, nuts, fresh fruits and chocolates.
-This gift is generally appropriate for all Jewish mourners.
+This condolence is generally appropriate for all Jewish mourners.

 Shiva platters are heartier than baskets and usually include meats, fish, salads, fruits and other fare.
-Some visitors opt to cater entire meals.
+Some visitors opt to .
 If the mourners keep a kosher home, send only kosher food.
 If you're unsure and don't want to ask, choose kosher to be on the safe side.

-Planting a tree in Israel in memory of a loved one is another time-honored tradition.
-The Jewish National Fund is an Israel-based non-profit organization that has offered memorial tree plantings for over a century.
+in memory of a loved one is another time-honored tradition.
+The Jewish National Fund is an Israel-based nonprofit organization that has offered memorial tree plantings for over a century.

-Another option: Through the Arbor Day Foundation's Memorial Trees program, you can plant a tree (or trees) in one of our nation's forests in honor of a Jewish loved one.
+Another option: Through the Arbor Day Foundation's, you can plant a tree (or trees) in one of our nation's forests in honor of a Jewish loved one.